 The hemostatic agents Quikclot and Celox are tried and true when it comes to emergency wound care, but XGauze is a new product that may outstrip them both.

 Did you know that hemostatic agents speed up the natural blood clotting process?
-They are effective at treating very severe bleeding, especially when packed inside the wound or used in combination with pressure bandages.
 Learn about hemostatic agents and other first aid items you can use to stop bleeding.

 Tourniquets are used to stop uncontrollable bleeding in the arms or legs.
-Tourniquets should be applied as soon as possible to stop unnecessary blood loss.
 If a major artery gets severed you can bleed out in less than a minute, so speed is everything.

 Surgi-Lock 2oc is the veterinary equivalent of Dermabond.
 Chemically it is exactly the same, but it is cheaper and comes in a reusable bottle.